dgonz64/react-hook-form-auto/docs/migrate-1.2-to-1.3.md

 # Affects skins

-After a [good question](https://github.com/dgonz64/react-hook-form-auto/issues/16) I though the best way to do it was to upgrade to react-hook-form 7 because tracking `ref` felt kind of hacky.
+After a [good question](#16) I though the best way to manage field change reaction was to upgrade to react-hook-form 7 because tracking `ref` felt kind of hacky.
 If you don't have skin components, you are good to go.
 Just update corresponding the library of the family, and react-hook-form.

 If you made a skin, I hope this migration guide helps.